Exploring Old Houses, Pilgrimage Routes, and Everyday Culture in Wakayama

 Exploring the Kii Fudoki-no-Oka Area

-At Wakayama Prefectural Kii Fudoki-no-Oka, preserved traditional houses offer insight into the agricultural communities that shaped the region for centuries.
+At Wakayama Prefectural Kii Fudoki-no-Oka, visitors can explore preserved traditional houses that offer insight into the agricultural communities that shaped the region for centuries.
+These buildings reflect the practical knowledge and ingenuity that enabled people to live and work in harmony with their environment across generations.

 The Hidden Story Behind Pilgrimage

-this journey reveals pilgrimage not only as a religious act, but also as part of a wider cultural and economic network.
+By combining ancient roads, merchant residences, rural architecture, and folk culture, this journey explores pilgrimage not only as a religious act but also as part of a broader cultural and economic network.
+The route was sustained by countless individuals whose work supported travelers, connected communities, and shaped the region over generations.

 For Deeper Exploration